-Later this year, the Kelowna RCMP will be moving to the new Police Services building located on Clement Avenue.
-The centralized detachment will significantly improve efficiencies and effectiveness of police services in Kelowna and provide flexibility for long-term growth.
+Kelowna RCMP have moved into the new Police Services building located on 1190 Richter St. The centralized detachment will significantly improve efficiencies and effectiveness of police services in Kelowna and provide flexibility for long-term growth.
 The RCMP’s operational model will continue to support several smaller satellite Community Policing Offices to provide some decentralized neighbourhood functions (e.g. public reception, criminal records checks, etc.) and increased police profile through Kelowna’s 214 square-kilometre geographic area.
-For more information, visit the project page.

 We take crime prevention seriously, investing one-quarter of tax dollars in Police Services and fostering a good reporting relationship with the RCMP.